kubernetes/website/docs/admin/node.md

 objects.

 Node controller has mutliple roles in Node's life.
 First is assigning a CIDR block to the Node when it is registered (if CIDR assignment is turned on).
+Second is keeping the node controller's list of nodes up to date with the cloud provider's list of available machines.
+When running in cloud environment whenever a node is unhealthy node controller asks cloud provider if the VM for that node is still available.
+If not it deletes the node.

-Second part is monitoring Node's health.
+Third responsibiliy is monitoring Node's health.
 Node controller is responsible for updating the NodeReady condition of NodeStatus to ConditionUnknown when a node becomes unreachable (i.e. node controller stops receiving heartbeats e.g. due to the node being down), and then later evicting all the pods from the node (using graceful termination) if the node continues to be unreachable (the current timeouts are 40s to start reporting ConditionUnknown and 5m after that to start evicting pods).
 Node controller checks the state of each node every `--node-monitor-period` seconds.

 In 1.4 release we updated the logic of node controller to better handle cases when a big number of Nodes have problems with reaching the master machine (e.g. because